DreaminDani/desandoval-blog/content/posts/2023-04-08_Bookmark-Beat-EP14.md

 > It looks like I've gotten a lot of new subscribers since the last beat 👋🏼 Welcome!
 If you haven't already, I'd recommend [checking out the archive](https://bookmarkbeat.substack.com/archive).
 >
-> Not a subscriber yet? you can get this newsletter sent straight to your inbox by [subscribing on Substack](https://bookmarkbeat.substack.com/?showWelcome=true) 📬
+> Not a subscriber yet?
+You can get this newsletter sent straight to your inbox by [subscribing on Substack](https://bookmarkbeat.substack.com/?showWelcome=true) 📬

 Now let's kick off the beat...